 - f.
 A code enforcement officer while engaged in the execution of any official duties or if the assault results from the execution of the code enforcement officer's official duties. - g.
 A public defender while engaged in the execution of any official duties or if the assault results from the execution of the public defender's official duties. - h.
 A judicial officer while engaged in the execution of any official duties or if the assault results from the execution of the judicial officer's official duties. - i.
-A Public Official while engaged in the execution of any official duties or if the assault results from the execution of the public official's official duties. - B. Violation of subsection (A)(1) or (A)(7) is a Class 1 offense. - C. Violation of all other subsections is a Class 2 offense if the assault resulted in physical injury; violation is a Class 1 offense if the assault resulted in serious physical injury
+A Public Official while engaged in the execution of any official duties or if the assault results from the execution of the public official's official duties. - B. A violation of subsection Subsection (A)(1) or (A)(7) is a Class 1 offense.
+A violation of all other Subsections is a Class 2 offense unless the assault results in serious physical injury or transmission of a sexual disease in which case it is a Class 1 offense. - C. Violation of all other subsections is a Class 2 offense if the assault resulted in physical injury; violation is a Class 1 offense if the assault resulted in serious physical injury